Anaemia in Pregnancy

 anaemia pregnancy folate

-Folate occurs naturally in foods such as green, leafy vegetables.
+Folate occurs naturally in foods such as green leafy vegetables.
 It’s needed by the body to produce healthy red blood cells.
-Many women require extra folate during pregnancy, and if they don’t get enough from their diet, anaemia may develop.
-Lack of folate during pregnancy is also known to contribute to certain birth defects such as neural tube abnormalities (spina bifida) and low birth weight, which is why most women are offered folic acid supplements during their pregnancy (Web MD 2021).
+Many people require extra folate during pregnancy, and if they don’t get enough from their diet, anaemia may develop.
+Lack of folate during pregnancy is also known to contribute to certain birth defects such as neural tube abnormalities (spina bifida) and low birth weight, which is why most people are offered folic acid supplements during their pregnancy (Uscher 2024).

 Vitamin B12 Deficiency

 Similarly, a lack of vitamin B12, which is needed to form healthy red blood cells, can also cause anaemia.
-This is most commonly seen in women who have vegan or vegetarian diets, as vitamin B12 is mostly found in meat and dairy products.
-As with folate deficiency, a lack of vitamin B12 is also linked with neural tube abnormalities and can increase the risk of pre-term labour (Web MD 2021).
+This is most commonly seen in people who have vegan or vegetarian diets, as vitamin B12 is mostly found in meat and dairy products.
+As with folate deficiency, a lack of vitamin B12 is also linked with neural tube abnormalities and can increase the risk of pre-term labour (Uscher 2024).

 Early Diagnosis and Risk Detection of Anaemia in Pregnancy